-Demos and software for the Google Cardboard (Android)
+Demos and software for the Google Cardboard (Android and IOS)

 The NOMAD Advanced Graphics team has developed a number of virtual-reality (VR) examples that can be viewed with Google Cardboard for Android, which are presented below.

 NOMAD has exhibited these VR simulations at a number of events.

 The post-processed dataset was also used to provide stereoscopic, 360° panoramic videos for outreach.

 Dataset provided by Dr Sergey Levchenko (Theory department, Fritz Haber Institute of the Max Planck Society)

 Configuration file: CO2-CaO-Rel-300T.ncfg

 Hardware limitations of current mobile phones force us to only show the first 300 timesteps, and to use a simplified rendering algorithm.

 2880 atoms, 470 timesteps.
 Dataset provided by Prof Gábor Csanyi, Department of Engineering, University of Cambridge.